jiehu567/CSUEB-Data-Science/_drafts/2015-07-15-Gettin-Started-With-Spark.md

 <center>![spark logo](/CSUEB-Data-Science/assets/sparkLogo.png)</center>

-*In this article we take a look at a few first steps in wotking with Spark.
+*In this article we take a look at a few first steps in working with Spark.
 We will introduce what spark is, how its different from Hadoop.
-We then show an installtion of Spark, and finish off with a few examples that will lead into future articles*
+We then show an installation of Spark, and finish off with a few examples that will lead into future articles*

 <a name = "top"></a>